 Let us start again with the classic textbook definition of Supervised Learning and make ourselves familiar with the baby example that we earlier took.
 Supervised learning is the machine learning task of learning a function that maps an input to an output based on example input-output pairs.
 It infers a function from labeled training data consisting of a set of training examples.

 Let us again take the baby example we considered earlier, in this case, we need to make the baby learn and identify the different fruits that we have.
-Let us consider Apple and Orange as our two fruits and we start with showing these two pictures to the baby.
+Let us consider Apple and Orange as our two fruits, and we start by showing these two pictures to the baby.
 We also tell the baby which picture is which fruit.

-Looking at those pictures the baby learns that fruit will be round and red color fruit is Apple and orange color fruit is Orange.
-Now let us show the baby a new picture of Orange and ask him to find whether the picture is Apple or Orange.
+Looking at those pictures, the baby learns that the fruit will be round and red colour fruit is Apple, and orange colour fruit is Orange.
+Now let us show the baby a new picture of an Orange and ask him to find out whether the picture is Apple or Orange.

 The baby predicts that the fruit is Orange.
-The baby correctly predicts the fruit as Orange because we have labeled the two fruits like Apple and Orange into two categories and has asked the baby to learn what fruit is what.
+The baby correctly predicts the fruit as Orange because we have labelled the two fruits Apple and Orange into two categories and have asked the baby to learn what fruit is what.
 This is how Supervised Machine Learning works if we replace a machine with a baby.